s-disalvo/Python-portfolio/README.md

 A collection of the Python projects I've been working on.

 ## Data Analysis
+- Hockey Rink Analysis.
+Based on rankings of visited hockey rinks by @rinkranker on Instagram.
 - Historical Stock Revenue Data project from IBM Data Analyst course on Coursera.
 - Analysis of House Sales
 - Analysis of Australian Wildfire Activities